Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/02-QC-quality-raw-reads.md

 For the `--outdir` flag: As we are already in our `qc` directory we are going to specify `nano_qc` so that NanoPlot will create a directory within this directory to put the files it generates.
 (Note: with NanoPlot you don't need to create this directory before running the command, however this depends on the program you are using.)

-For the `--threads` flag: we are going to run this one 4 threads to allow NanoPlot to use more compute power to speed it up.
+For the `--threads` flag: we are going to run this on 4 threads to allow NanoPlot to use more compute power to speed it up.

 ~~~
 NanoPlot --fastq ~/cs_course/data/nano_fastq/ERR3152367_sub5.fastq --outdir nano_qc --threads 4